RinkiyaKeDad/RinkiyaKeDad/README.md

-<h1 align='left'>Hello fellow blob of carbon! 👋 I'm <a href="http://rinkiyakedad.github.io/">Arsh Sharma</a></h1></br>
+<h1 align='left'>Hello there! 👋 I'm <a href="http://rinkiyakedad.github.io/">Arsh</a></h1></br>

-I get excited about all (*well almost all*) things tech!
-I love creating stuff and contributing to open source.

-Particularly interested in distributed systems and building infrastructure tools.
-I also like talking about my experiences and things I learn in my [blogs](http://rinkiyakedad.github.io/tags) and at conferences.
+I’m an open source engineer who is fond of distributed systems and infrastructure-y things.
+I also love to write [blogs](https://arshsharma.com/archives/) and talk about my work at conferences!

-You can checkout my website to know more: https://arshs.tech
+You can checkout my website to know more: https://arshsharma.com/